 Our algorithm, presented in Figure 6, naturally performs a depth first search of the interleaving tree.
 It assumes the safety property to be known as ψ .
-Initially, we explore the initial state s_0 with an empty history.
+Initially, stack is initialized as empty and we explore the initial state s_0 .
 During the search process, the function Explore will be recursively called.
-Note that termination is ensured due to the finite domain of discourse.

 Base Cases: The first base case is when the current state does not conform to the safety property ψ (line 2).
 We then immediately report an error and terminate.
-The second base case applies when the current state (subtree) has a symmetric image (subtree) which has already been traversed and proved to be safe before (line 3).
-We have well exemplified such scenarios in previous sections.
+The second base case applies when the current state (subtree) has a symmetric image (subtree) which has already been traversed and proved safe before (line 3).
+This case corresponds to a subsumed node.
+The third base case, we make use of stack to handle cycles (line 4).
+Termination is ensured due to finite setting.